TEXTS:

 JOURNAL ARTICLES

-With Irineu Nje'a Terena.
-HUB - Journal of Research in Art, Design and Society, 1, 2023.
+Moreschi, Bruno, and Irineu Nje’a Terena.
+2023.
+“Distance, Transmission, and Journey in the Collective Construction of an Itaaká.”
+HUB - Journal of Research in Art, Design and Society, no. 1 (December). https://doi.org/10.22501/hub.2230451.

 O Museu Paulista está Fechado para Obras: Revisões críticas e colaborativas da pintura Independência ou Morte, de Pedro Américo